charlesoft/sleeper_assignment/README.md

 {:ok, cluster_pid} = ClusterSupervisor.start_link(cluster_one)
 ```

-You should see print like below showing the nodes and its HTTP servers getting started:
+You should see a print like the one below showing the nodes and its HTTP servers getting started:

 ```
 Starting node server for Node 1...